 The rest of humanity is more comfortable living in small groups, utilizing older and simpler technology with a distinct preference for simple explanations, old myths and folklore.
 Often, only a few humans out of a large group go beyond the opinions and ignorance of the day.
 Real innovation is rare.
 Ignorance and irrationality is more the rule.
 This is a difficult realization for idealist who trying to imagine a just and egalitarian society based on knowledge and rational thinking.
 Only a small percentage of humans in any population are knowledgeable and capable of sustained rational thought - if we estimated 10% case, we would not be far off.

 The rational elite cluster in small enclaves such as universities and high tech companies.
 If you sampled humans at Harvard, you would hope to find close to 100 % knowledgeable and rational people.
-Even at Harvard, a new idea, a different approach, or a non-conforming personality will have a hard time and many innovators leave prestigious institutions or are ejected before they fully manifest their brilliance or creativity.
+Even at Harvard, a new idea, a different approach, or a non-conforming personality will have a hard time and many human brain leave prestigious institutions or are ejected before they fully manifest their brilliance or creativity.
 In fact, institutions herd people into more conservative and stable lifestyles and select traits that are socially compatible, rather than innovative or brilliant.
 Institutions would not be institutions if they were not run conservatively and to some degree inhibit innovation and change.
 Creative people have always struggled with and left institutions to get on with their work.
 There is no relief in sight for innovative humans.